 Thus, the first thing I did is learning the language – it’s a long process for me because I’m self-study – it takes three years to understand Dutch.

 My obsession with languages in Europe gets bigger after I understand entirely Dutch.
-As well I’m learning how to speak the basics in Portuguese, Spanish, French, and Italian.
+I’m also learning how to speak the basics of Portuguese, Spanish, French, and Italian.